skymen/construct-crawler/README.md

 Note that opening a project as a c3p file does not apply the changes to the c3p.
 To actually apply the changes, you need to save the project as a project folder before opening it.

+## Important

+Changes made by this app cannot be undone.
+Make sure to back up your project before using this app.

 # Contributing

 This project uses Tauri + Vue 3 + Vite.
 It is recommended to be somewhat familiar with these technologies before contributing.